bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1b Diodes as rectifiers/half-wave rectification.md

 ![[Pasted image 20211217155917.png]]

 As you can see there is going to be a little 0.7V drop due to the diode, more importantly half of the voltage is lost since we block all voltage the moment it's negative.
-This is why the technical term for a
+This is why the technical term for one of these devices is "the trash version of a [[full-wave rectification|FULL BRIDGE RECTIFIER!!!!]]"